-Out of the set of possible candidate address pairs, nodes SHOULD attempt a test through all of them until a working pair is found.
-However, all nodes MUST do this sequentially and using an exponential back-off procedure.
+Out of the set of possible candidate address pairs, nodes SHOULD attempt a test through all of them until a working pair is found, and retrying the process as is necessary.
+However, all nodes MUST perform this process sequentially and with exponential back-off.
 This sequential process is necessary in order to avoid a "signaling storm" when an outage occurs (particularly for a complete site).
 However, it also limits the number of addresses that can in practice be used for multihoming, considering that transport and application layer protocols will fail if the switch to a new address pair takes too long.